GavinThomas1192/motoMechanic/README.md

 ### Versioning

-We use SemVer for versioning.
+We use Github for versioning.
 For the versions available, see the tags on this repository.

 ### Authors

-Billie Thompson - Initial work - PurpleBooth
-See also the list of contributors who participated in this project.
+Gavin Thomas - Software Developer
+Shaun Wahle - Software Developer

 ### License

 This project is licensed under the MIT License - see the LICENSE.md file for details

-### Acknowledgments

-Hat tip to anyone who's code was used
-Inspiration
-etc

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+MotoMechanic uses a number of open source projects to work properly:

-* [AngularJS] - HTML enhanced for web apps!
-* [Ace Editor] - awesome web-based text editor
-* [markdown-it] - Markdown parser done right.
-Fast and easy to extend.
-* [Twitter Bootstrap] - great UI boilerplate for modern web apps
-* [node.js] - evented I/O for the backend
+* [React] - A JavaScript library for building user interfaces
+* [Babel] - Use next generation JavaScript, today.
-* [Express] - fast node.js network app framework [@tjholowaychuk]
+* [Express] - fast node.js network app framework
-* [Gulp] - the streaming build system
-* [Breakdance](http://breakdance.io) - HTML to Markdown converter
-* [jQuery] - duh

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.
+* [Firebase] - Firebase helps you build better mobile apps and grow your business.
+* [Material-ui] - A Set of React Components that Implement Google's Material Design
+* [Npm] - npm is the package manager for JavaScript and the world’s largest software registry.
+* [Redux] - Redux is a predictable state container for JavaScript apps.
+* [Sass] - Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+* [Superagent] - Redux is a predictable state container for JavaScript apps.
+* [Webpack] - webpack is a module bundler.
+Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.

 ### Installation